johove/HAN-powermeter/README.md

   restructure the parser to a c++ class

-  There is some isue witk tha last parts of the one hour massage, but it does not effect the data.
+  There is a isue  with parcing the last parts of the "one hour message", but it does not effect the data.

 ## Hardware